 A key to being successful in economic development is figuring out what makes us unique and capitalizing on it.
 We live in a beautiful part of the state with one of our most noteworthy features being our limestone buildings, fence rows, and structures.
 These are huge assets for us we can use to grow our economy.

-First printed in the Lincoln Sentinel on March 3, 2016 There are several different business and property development incentives that have been in the county for a number of years.
-Because they came along before I began working at the economic development foundation, I am unsure if these programs are common knowledge, buried deep in …
+First printed in the Lincoln Sentinel on March 3, 2016 There are several different business and property development assistance programs that have been in the…

 The Neighborhood Revitalization Plan (NRP) program is intended to spur economic growth by providing a property tax rebate to property owners who make improvements to…

 The Business Revitalization Grant (BRG) program supports local businesses by assisting with physical exterior improvements and upgrades to existing commercial properties.